ATO reports on auditor numbers swoop

 “In those situations, the tax agents have worked with us to rectify that.”

-In other cases, however, returns have been lodged with the funds, having been properly audited and the auditor’s information have been included for those returns.
+In other cases, however, returns have been lodged with the funds, before having been properly audited and the auditor’s information have been included for those returns.

 “Some of those returns are still under investigation, but to date there have been three referrals to the tax practitioner’s board,” Ms Macfarlane said.